✔︎ Debtor's petition kit

 The kit includes the following:

 Everything you need to lodge your own petition for bankruptcy.
 Easy to complete forms, together with instructions to complete.
 Includes Statement of financial affairs and Declaration of intention.

-Learn about the informal and formal options available to you to help manage your debt and get a fresh start.
+Learn about the informal options available to you to help manage your debt and get a fresh start.
+Learn how to file for bankruptcy.
 The guide is written in plain language to help you better understand your legal problem and the options available to you.

 How does it work?